Skip to content

 Automated Validation

-21 rules.
+21 machine-enforceable validation rules.
 One command.
 Binary PASS/FAIL.
 Compliance is determined by running the validator — not by reading a checklist.
+The full VIDS standard defines 22 compliance dimensions; 21 of these are machine-enforceable through the open-source validator.
+The remaining dimension is assessed during a Compliance Evaluation.

 Framework Export